 Which is better: a memory foam or gel mattress topper?

 It depends on your preference.
 If you want a cooling feel on your bed, opt for gel mattress toppers.
 They are a good option for hot sleepers.
 While choosing a mattress topper, make sure you find your preferred firmness option whether it’s a memory foam or gel foam.

 What is the difference between mattress topper and a mattress pad?

 Mattress pads are thinner than mattress toppers.
 They are used to soften the feel of your bed, while mattress toppers can soften or firm up the feel of your bed.
 Some mattress pads can be machine washed in cold or warm water on a gentle cycle using mild detergent.

-Memory foam mattress toppers play an important role in enhancing your comfort in bed, but cleaning them can be challenging without proper knowledge.
+Mattress toppers play an important role in enhancing your comfort in bed.
+However, cleaning a mattress topper can be challenging without proper knowledge.
 Once you know the general rules of cleaning mattress toppers, it’s convenient to maintain them.

 Most of the items required for cleaning are usually easily available in all households.
 Read the instructions on the mattress topper care label to learn what should be avoided while cleaning them.